m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 Even though we call `broadcast` before `signal` we don't really have control over whether a waiting reader or writer will be woken up first.
 That decision is left up to the thread scheduler, into which we do not usually have insight.

 ## Critical Section Structure
-If we consider the reading and writing of the data to be the protected operations of the above application, then those sections of code are really the critical sections of our application, even though the exist outside of a mutex block.
+If we consider the reading and writing of the data to be the protected operations of the above application, then those sections of code are really the critical sections of our application, even though they exist outside of a mutex block.

 ![](https://assets.omscs.io/notes/CEC2C229-0849-48E2-A098-58B3E26F5436.png)